lucasdreger/diagrams/WORKFLOW_GUIDE.md

 ## Commit Hash Tracking

 Each changelog entry includes a short commit hash for tracking purposes.
-The commit hash is stored in the "Commit Hash" column (column 8) of the CHANGELOG.csv file and is also preserved when uploading to SharePoint.
+The commit hash is stored in the "Commit Hash" column (column 8) of the CHANGELOG.csv file and is preserved when uploading to SharePoint.
 This allows for easy tracking of which commit introduced each change to a diagram file.

 ### Using Commit Hashes